Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Please note that running your Powerwall all the way to empty will decrease the lifespan of your battery.
 It’s also a risk for you: what if there’s a blackout and you need some energy in reserve?
 It’s a good idea to always keep a minimum amount of energy in your Powerwall to preserve the life of your battery and protect you during blackouts.

 What Are Your Energy Consumption Patterns and Needs?
 Your energy needs should always be the focus when you’re looking into the lifespan of a Tesla Powerwall.
-Your battery will behave differently from your next-door neighbours, and your energy consumption patterns will affect the lifespan of your solar battery.
+Your battery will behave differently from your next-door neighbours, and your energy usage patterns will affect the lifespan of your solar battery.

 • When are you home?
 Is the sun up?